GLOBAL MARKETS-Stocks hover near highs as bond yields dip

 "More importantly, the economy is at its peak growth and a lot of what the (Biden) administration wants to do in terms of fiscal stimulus may not be met because of the parliamentarian ruling," LaVorgna said.

-MSCI's all-country world index, a U.S.-centric benchmark for global equity markets .MIWD00000PUS, rose 0.01% to 717.04, down a little more than 1 point from a record peak on Tuesday.
+MSCI's all-country world index, a U.S.-centric benchmark for global equity markets .MIWD00000PUS, fell 0.06% to 716.53, down a little more than 1 point from a record peak on Tuesday.

-On Wall Street, the S&P 500 traded less than 10 points from its all-time high as big tech rallied along with healthcare stocks.
+On Wall Street, the S&P 500 .SPXcame within 1 point of its all-time high set in May as big tech rallied along with healthcare stocks.

+The market is on hold, everybody wants to trade meme stocks, which are not part of the major indexes, said Dennis Dick, a proprietary trader at Bright Trading LLC.

+"Why is somebody going to trade Apple AAPL.O, trying to make 10% a year, when they can make 10% in five minutes in GameStop?"
+Dick said.

-Attention remained focused on Thursday's release of U.S. consumer price data and a European Central Bank meeting that could indicate how soon policymakers will begin to withdraw support for Europe's economy as the COVID-19 crisis ebbs.
+Attention remained focused on Thursday's release of U.S. consumer price data and a European Central Bank meeting that could reveal how soon policymakers will begin to withdraw support for Europe's economy as the COVID-19 crisis subsides.

-The pan-regional STOXX Europe 600 index .STOXX was 0.1% lower, with Britain's FTSE .FTSE down 0.2% as UK-listed miners slipped under pressure from lower base metal prices.
+The pan-regional STOXX Europe 600 index .STOXX rose 0.1% to a new record close, but shy of all-time peak on Tuesday.
+Britain's FTSE .FTSE fell 0.2% as UK-listed miners slipped under pressure from lower base metal prices.

+Air France KLM AIRF.PA, Lufthansa LHAG.DE and British Airways owner IAG ICAG.L climbed about 3% each after the U.S. Centers for Disease Control and Prevention (CDC) said it was easing travel recommendations on 110 countries and territories.

 Overnight in Asia, the MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS closed 0.4% lower, as did Japan's Nikkei average .N225.

-U.S. payrolls data last Friday showed hiring was slower than economists had expected, despite increasing signs of a labor market shortage.

-Many analysts say more evidence of strong jobs growth is required for the Federal Reserve, which has repeatedly said a jump in inflation this quarter would be transient, to step up taper talk.

-Thursday's U.S. consumer price data is expected to show the overall annual inflation rate spiking to 4.7% and core inflation rising to 3.4%, a pick-up that concerns investors who don't entirely buy the Fed's transitory narrative.
+Thursday's U.S. consumer price data is expected to show the overall annual inflation rate spiking to 4.7%, worrying many investors who are not persuaded by the Federal Reserves's insistence the spike in prices will be transitory.

-The CPI data is unlikely to settle questions about the future path of inflation, said James Athey, investment director at Aberdeen Standard Investments.

-"I therefore see potential for a higher print to push real yields and shorter-dated yields higher, thus flattening the curve and boosting the dollar," Athey said.

 CURRENCIES STEADY